unprofession-al/bpmon/README.md

 ## Installation

-To install BPMON, you need Go 1.6. (older versions could potentially work as well but are not tested).
+To install BPMON, you need Go 1.7.
 Please refer to https://golang.org/doc/install to do so...

 Simply run the following command (don't forget the three dots at the end!):
 ```